Notable People

 That scale alone would make the assignment historic.
 But the money is not the whole story.
 Feinberg was working in a political and moral environment where no formula could feel fully adequate.
 The fund was created as a no-fault alternative to litigation after a national trauma.
 It had to move quickly, look credible, and persuade families to accept a system that translated unbearable losses into administrative decisions.

-Feinberg's career still draws attention because he did not merely manage claims.
+Feinberg's career still draws attention because he did more than manage claims.
 He stood in the narrow space between law and mourning.

 He became the country's compensation specialist